-- Your initial distribution will include your total account balance as of December 31st of the preceding year.
-Additional contributions and Interest Credits that you earn will be distributed to you annually, generally in February of the following year.
+- Additional contributions and Interest Credits that you earn will be distributed to you annually, generally in February of the following year.
 Payment of those amounts will be in the same option form that you originally chose.

-Distributions Upon Reaching Age 73
+Distributions Upon Reaching Age 75

 The Internal Revenue Service declares an age at which you must begin to receive your retirement benefit if you are no longer employed by a YWCA.
-For 2026, this age is 73.
+For 2026, this age is 75.

-If you are age 73 and are actively employed by a participating Association, you will continue to receive Association contributions, Fund matching contributions and Interest Credits in your Account.
+If you are age 75 and are actively employed by a participating Association, you will continue to receive Association contributions, Fund matching contributions and Interest Credits in your Account.

-If you are age 73 and no longer working for a participating Association but have previously chosen to keep your Account with the Fund, you must start to receive your Fund benefit no later than the April 1 following the calendar year in which you attain age 73.
+If you are age 75 and no longer working for a participating Association but have previously chosen to keep your Account with the Fund, you must start to receive your Fund benefit no later than the April 1 following the calendar year in which you attain age 75.